Japans Indigenous Peoples Fight Stigma To Reclaim Identities - UrduPoint

 When the region began becoming popular with domestic tourists in the 1990s, "many Okinawan youth realised they didn't know what the real Okinawa is".

-"They started searching for it in various forms, like the Ryukyu language... or folk arts like Bingata."
-Bingata is a traditional stencil resist-dyeing technique that was prized by Ryukyu nobility.
+"They started searching for it in various forms, like the Ryukyu language... or folk arts like Bingata." - 'Those who come next' - Bingata is a traditional stencil resist-dyeing technique that was prized by Ryukyu nobility.

 After Japanese annexation, the Ryukyu king's exile and World War II's devastation, the craft's vivid depictions of flora and fauna risked extinction.